Ivatsevichy: History

-In September 1939, Ivatsevichy was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
-Following the Invasion of Poland, the number of Jews in Ivatsevichy greatly increased due to influx of refugees from the Nazi-occupied western part of Poland.
+During World War II, Ivatsevichy was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
+The number of Jews in Ivatsevichy greatly increased due to influx of refugees from the Nazi-occupied western part of Poland.

 Ivatsevichy was occupied by Nazi Germany from 24 June 1941 until 12 July 1944 and administered as a part of the Generalbezirk Weißruthenien of Reichskommissariat Ostland.
 The Nazis carried out mass executions of Jews at the Żwirownia gravel pit nearby.
 Under a strong German guard, Jews were marched out of town and separated into smaller groups.
 They were shot in waves over the already dug-out pits.
 Before 1944, the Nazis executed there more than a thousand innocent victims including prisoners of war.
-In 1941 soon after the Nazi takeover of Ivatsevichy, a ghetto was set up for about 600 Jews.
+In 1941 soon after the Nazi takeover of Ivatsevichy, Ivatsevichy Ghetto was set up for about 600 Jews.
 They were fed starvation rations and forced to perform slave labor.
 On 14 March 1942 the ghetto was liquidated.
 All inmates were marched on foot to the Słonim Ghetto, and over the course of several months murdered there.

 After the liberation, in Soviet Belarus the area of the mass graves in Ivatsevichy was used to extract sand.
 During mining, the bones of the dead were constantly being unearthed, until finally in the 1960s, a stone memorial was placed at the pits, marking the already mined graves.